msimro/botmojo/readme.md

 // 10.
 Use ConversationCache to save the current turn
 // 11.
 Send the final JSON response (including 'suggested_response') to the frontend.
 ```

-This brief should give your IDE copilot all the necessary context to understand our project's architecture, data structures, and overall flow, enabling it to provide relevant and accurate code suggestions.